 Types of Customer Service Metrics

-Operational data focus internally and measure your customer service team's efficiency.
+- Operational data focus internally and measure your customer service team's efficiency.
 Examples include average handle time, first response time, and contact resolution rate.
-It may seem obvious, but it can be easy to overlook this data.
 The more efficient your customer service team is, the better the customer experience is.
-For example, rapid first responses combined with high resolution rates are factors that greatly affect customer experiences.
+For example, rapid first responses combined with high resolution rates can greatly improve customer experiences.

 Top 15 Customer Experience Metrics to Track and Improve